RedBedHed/blipsort/README.md

 The decades-old partitioning algorithm recently made a resurgence when researchers discovered ways remove the inner condition.
 Orson Peter's method&mdash; which he published on his blog a little under two months ago&mdash; is the fastest yet.
 It employs a gap in the data to move elements twice per iteration rather than swapping them (three moves).

 ### Pivot Selectivity
 The sort carefully selects the middlemost pivot from a set of five sorted candidates.
-We found that a pivot retention strategy that considers the three middlemost candidates worked best.
+These candidates allow us to determine whether the data in the current interval is approximately descending and inform our "partition left" strategy.

 ### Introsort
 The sort is introspective, switching to a guaranteed nlog(n) sort if the sort becomes quadratic.
 Like PDQsort, the sort switches to Heapsort for an interval after log(n) "bad" partitions&mdash; partitions that are significantly unbalanced.